 Yes… mountain biking in Florida.
 It exists.

 In my former Navy life, I was stationed in Florida for about 8 years, and in that time I explored every inch of singletrack I could get my tires on all across the deep south.
 There are undoubtedly some unforgettable trails in Georgia, Alabama, Tennessee, and the Carolinas, but many people are shocked when I tell them how much awesome riding there is in the Sunshine State.

 Sure, you obviously don’t have long climbs and alpine vistas, but what you do have are tight, twisty, technical trails carved very creatively into rock quarries and through rolling forests and sandy hammocks.
 There are swamps.
 There are man-made features.
 And there are alligators–big ones.
 All of this makes for a very interesting place to ride, and an excellent detour from a family holiday if you are itching to get on a bike.
-Here is a brief overview of five of my favorite Florida trail systems.
+Here is a brief overview of five of the best trail systems in Florida.

 Trail “difficulty” ratings are designated by colors: green (easy), blue (intermediate), and red (advanced).
 We mostly rode the red trails with some blue ones mixed in to add mileage, and it is actually possible to do 50-70 miles or more in this trail system if you connect things correctly!
 The red trails were carefully benchcut into the dirt/rock quarry, and some require a lot of body english to maneuver around.